As Crisis Deepens, Congressional Rescue Deal Teeters

 Hospitals, Mnuchin said, will get approximately $110 billion for the expected influx of sick patients.

-The emerging package builds on a GOP proposal, but Democrats have pushed for add-ons, including food security aid, small business loans and other measures for workers — including those in the so-called “gig” economy not traditionally eligible for unemployment checks.
+But Democrats have pushed for add-ons, including food security aid, small business loans and other measures for workers — including jobless aid for those in the so-called “gig” economy not traditionally eligible for unemployment checks.

+A senior Democratic aide unauthorized to discuss the talks and speaking on condition of anonymity said the package provides only three months of unemployment benefits, does not provide eviction protections and creates a $500 billion “corporate slush fund” that does not put enough restraints on how big business will spend the money.

+There is also a $242 billion proposal for emergency supplemental food, hospital and public health needs, including for the Centers for Disease Control.

 Trump has said companies should not be able to use federal assistance to buy back stock in an effort to increase profits.
 However, the buyback provisions are "weak" in the draft text, according to a person unauthorized to discuss the emerging package and granted anonymity.
 The restrictions on buybacks could be waived by the treasury secretary, the person said.